 Pilot Mountain and Mount Brett from Copper Mountain

-Mount Brett appears far away from the rocky drainage
+Mount Brett appears far from the rocky drainage

 Brett looks much closer now

-Hiking through the larch to gain the ridge above us
+Hiking through larches to gain the ridge above us

 From the ridge, Pilot Mountain shows its stately west face